Which magnets should I pick for use in an aquarium?

 Thickness of the aquarium glassTo mount a magnet on the inside of the aquarium, a second magnet (or a ferrous counterpart) must be attached to the outside.
 The thickness of the aquarium glass will dictate the strength of the magnets you need because the force of the magnets decreases rapidly as the distance between them increases.
 Already a distance of just one millimetre reduces the magnetic force significantly.
-You can learn more about this topic on our FAQ page How strong is this magnet?.
+You can learn more about this topic on our FAQ page What factors affect the adhesive force and strength of a magnet?.

 To determine how much adhesive force the magnets develop on your aquarium glass pane, you can utilise our online adhesive force calculation tool.

 But please keep in mind: Since waterproof magnets cannot be used for these tool calculations, it is best to look for a regular neodymium magnet in the online shop that closely matches the size and strength of the waterproof magnet.
 For example, the rubberised magnet S-20-10-R (adhesive force: 7,1 kg, displacement force: 1,4 kg) is pretty close to neodymium magnet S-20-10-N (adhesive force: 11 kg, displacement force: 2,1 kg).
 So you can select that neodymium magnet in the online tool.
 Next, add 2 mm to the thickness of the aquarium glass to account for the rubber coating of the waterproof magnets.
 Enter that value in the ‘Distance’ field and start the calculation.

 Specific example: Mounting an aquarium pumpTo help you, we will give you a specific example.
 Let’s assume that you want to attach an aquarium pump to the glass of your aquarium.
 You already know the following: